db-tu-dresden/TSL/README.md

 ## <a id="tsl-contribute"></a>**Contribute**

 As a small group mainly focused on In-Memory-Database, we certainly miss crucial functionality needed by algorithms from other domains or even from our own.
-We would highly appreciate your bringing your expertise and use cases and contributing to the existing library.
+We would highly appreciate your contribution of your expertise and use cases through adding to the existing library.
 To help you with this, we developed a [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=DBTUD.tslgen-edit) that provides helpful features like TSL-specific auto-completion, code-preview generation, ad-hoc build and testing and much more.
 We recommend using this since writing YAML files can be pretty nerve-racking sometimes ;).